l-pontes/l-pontes/README.md

 ---

-⚡ **More About Me** I'm a passionate gamer and love discussing anime, movies, and series.
-When I'm not coding, I'm probably gaming or binge-watching something new!
+⚡ **More About Me** I'm a passionate gamer and love discussing anime, movies, series and pop culture in general.